akraino-edge-stack/iec-xconnect/readme.txt

-In release 1, we use seba as a try to integrate with VMware NSXT network stack.
+In the first release, we adapted seba code to integrate with VMware Network stack and tested successfully on Essential PKS and NSXT.